columbia/egalito-artefact/README-afl.txt

 We wrote an Egalito tool that transforms a binary to be compatible with the AFL fuzzer.
-The tool is app/etcoverage in egalito-afl.
+The tool is app/etcoverage in egalito-head.
 We compare it against drAFL, a DynamoRIO-based binary fuzzing interface for AFL.

 Since drAFL depends on DynamoRIO and other large dependencies, we did not